-Students completing the Associate in Arts in Spanish for Transfer degree will have satisfied the lower division major preparation at most CSUs in Spanish.
+Students completing the Associate in Arts in Spanish for Transfer Degree will have satisfied the lower-division major preparation at most CSUs in Spanish.

+COMPLETE THE FOL LOWING 4 REQUIRED COURSES:

 SPANISH 001 Elementary Spanish I 5

 SPANISH 002 Elementary Spanish II 5

-SPANISH 003 OR Intermediate Spanish I 5
+SPANISH 003 Intermediate Spanish I (5)

+OR

-SPANISH 036 Spanish for Spanish Speakers II 5
+SPANISH 036 Spanish for Spanish Speakers II (5)

-SPANISH 004 OR Intermediate Spanish II 5
+SPANISH 004 Intermediate Spanish II (5)

+OR

-SPANISH 037 Composition and Conversation for Spanish Speakers 5
+SPANISH 037 Composition and Conversation for Spanish

-The prerequisite for Spanish 36 is not Spanish 2 but Spanish 35, which h is
+Speakers (5)

+, , SPANISH 036 is not SPANISH 002 but SPANISH (035,

-one of the substituti on courses.
+which is one of the substitution courses.

-LIST A: SELECT ONE COURSE FROM THE FOLLOWING:
+LIST A: SELECT 1 CC OURSE FROM THE FOLLOWING:

+SPANISH 005 Advanced Spanish Through Latin American

+Literature (5)

-SPANISH 005 Advanced Spanish Through Latin American Literature 5 SPANISH 006 Advanced Spanish Through Spanish Literature 5 SPANISH 009 Civilization of Spain 3 SPANISH 016# Mexican Civilization 3
+SPANISH 006 Advanced Spanish Through Spanish Literature (5)

+SPANISH 009 Civilization of Spain (3)